PERSONAL FINANCE | august 12, 2024

 Alimony

-If you’re the lower-earning spouse, regardless of your gender, alimony can help you maintain your standard of living and access the education and training necessary to build your earning power and become self-supporting.
-Alimony payments are not guaranteed to be awarded, but when they are, factors such as the length of the marriage, the earning potential of both parties, the ability for the higher earner to pay, non‑monetary contributions to the household by the dependent spouse, and the standard of living established during the marriage will impact how much and how long alimony is ultimately awarded.
-Payments resulting from divorce settlements signed on 1/1/2019 or after are neither taxable for the recipient nor tax-deductible for the payor.2
+If you’re the lower‑earning spouse, regardless of your gender, alimony can help you maintain your standard of living and access the education and training necessary to build your earning power and become self‑supporting.
+Alimony payments are not guaranteed to be awarded, but when they are, factors such as the length of the marriage, the earning potential of both parties, the ability for the higher earner to pay, nonmonetary contributions to the household by the dependent spouse, and the standard of living established during the marriage will impact how much and how long alimony is ultimately awarded.
+Payments resulting from divorce settlements signed on or after January 1, 2019, are neither taxable for the recipient nor tax‑deductible for the payor.2

 Child Support